Rafael Devers Player Props: Red Sox vs. Brewers

-On Saturday, Rafael Devers (batting .200 in his past 10 games) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 7:10 PM ET.
+On Sunday, Rafael Devers (coming off going 2-for-4 with a double, a home run and two RBI) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Brewers.
+In his last game, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Brewers.

 Rafael Devers Game Info & Props vs. the Brewers